Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/conventions.md

 Glosses (translations, interpretations) should be enclosed in single curly quotation marks.
 Example:

 … the use of the **`*`** character to mean ‘everything’ …

+### Lexical details

+_White space_ is two words in a nominal position (e.g., “White space should be normalized”) and hyphenated as a modifier (e.g., “White-space normalization is important”).
+It is never a single word.